thin-edge/thin-edge.io/docs/src/benchmarks/index.md

 ### Detailed Metrics

-The following table provides a breakdown of memory usage:
+The following table provides a description of memory usage metrics:

 | Metric           | Description                                                                 |
 |------------------|-----------------------------------------------------------------------------|